 Meyer did contribute to the development of the periodic table in another way though.
 He was the first person to recognise the periodic trends in the properties of elements, and the graph shows the pattern he saw in the atomic volume of an element plotted against its atomic weight.

 A modern version of Meyer’s graph demonstrating the periodic trends in the atomic volume of the elements, plotted against atomic weight.

 As we have seen, Mendeleev was not the first to attempt to find order within the elements, but it is his attempt that was so successful that it now forms the basis of the modern periodic table.

-Mendeleev discovered the periodic table (or Periodic System, as he called it) while attempting to organise the elements February of 1969.
-He did so by writing the properties of the elements of pieces of cards and arranging and rearranging them until he realised that by arranging them in order of increasing atom weight, certain types of element regularly occurred.
+Mendeleev discovered the periodic table (or Periodic System, as he called it) while attempting to organise the elements in February of 1869.
+He did so by writing the properties of the elements on pieces of card and arranging and rearranging them until he realised that, by putting them in order of increasing atomic weight, certain types of element regularly occurred.
 For example, a reactive non-metal was directly followed by a very reactive light metal and then a less reactive light metal.
 Initially, the table had similar elements in horizontal rows, but he soon changed them to fit in vertical columns, as we see today.